-The longer the distance to be bridged, the higher must be the quality of the cable used.
-The heavier the gauge of the wires, the less is their resistance and resulting voltage drop.
+Longer cables must be of higher quality than shorter cables.
+A heavier gauge of wire will result in lower resistance, and consequently a lower voltage drop.
 Straight (not coiled) cables are recommended.
 Twisted pair cables can be used, but be careful not to twist the RxD and TxD wires.
 Twist each of these signal wires with a wire connected to GND instead.
 For long distances, using multiple wires for GND helps reduce the disadvantages of the asymmetric (common GND wire) circuitry.